sadilak85/Wohnung-Suche/README.md

 https://selenium-python.readthedocs.io/

-Output folder --> log files are filled with information on the objects focused (the ones that you will find and send messages) with web scraping packages of python.

 You will need a driver for your browser to execute this tool.
 Drivers are executable files.

 For example, for a Chrome browser, you will need a Chrome driver for selenium compatible with your browser's version.